Myanmar's Mr Clean says he takes 'red tape road' to profit

 A senior ministry official said refurbishment of the old building is in progress but needed to be carried out “without affecting the heritage values.”

-The official didn’t comment on the status of the lease extensions or explain why it had yet to be granted.
+The official didn’t comment on the status of the lease extension or explain why it had yet to be granted.

-“The lease extensions have a significant impact on the project’s financial viability both from a debt and equity perspective,” said Vikram Kumar, IFC’s Myanmar manager.
+Vikram Kumar, IFC’s Myanmar manager, said the lease extension delays significantly impact the project’s financial viability for both debt and equity investors.

 For investors keen to break into the frontier market, Pun serves as a go-to partner to help navigate local complexities, notably international sanctions still in place on many Myanmar nationals and businesses.